UManitoba-BMS/UM-BMID/docs/UM-BMID_README.txt

         Available in the ../clean/ and ../simple-clean/ folders - these files contain all the above descriptors (s11, s21, _emp, _adi) and contain the prefix md or metadata in their file names

-    Frequency-domain data:
-        Available in the ../clean/ and ../simple-clean/ folders - these files in the ../clean/ folders have fd_data in their file names

-    Time-domain data, obtained via IDFT:
-        Available in the ../clean/ folders - these files have idft_data in their file names

-    Time-domain data, obtained via ICZT:
-        Available in the ../clean/ folders - these files have iczt_data in their file names.

 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------